mikesplore/Class-Portal/app/src/main/java/com/app/classportal/Updates.md

     - `ScrollableTabRow`: Displays tabs for each unit in the `units` list.
 When a tab is selected:
         - `pagerState.scrollToPage()` is called (within a coroutine) to switch to the corresponding page in the `HorizontalPager`.
-        - The text color of the selected tab is changed to `globalcolors.textColor`.
+        - The text color of the selected tab is changed to `GlobalColors.textColor`.
     - `HorizontalPager`: Displays the content for each unit (in this case, a `LazyColumn` to show the students).

 5. **LazyColumn:**